10 Countries Travelers Won’t Visit as a Tourist for Ethical Reasons

 Image Credit: Deposit Photos

-Qatar is one of multiple gulf states users decline to travel to as a form of moral protest.
+Qatar is one of multiple Gulf states users decline to travel to as a form of moral protest.
 The state has a long history of human rights violations, including freedom of the press, association, and expression.
 Users object to the exploitation of migrant workers and the restrictions placed on the civil liberties of women and religious minorities.

 8. Russia